E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/QQ-Interface/qq-interface.rst

 Purpose of Module
 _________________

-..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 The Quantics-Qchem-Interface module connects the full quantum nonadiabatic wavefunction propagation code Quantics to the time dependent density functional (TDDFT) module of the electronic structure program QChem.
 QChem provides analytic gradients, hessians and derivative couplings at TDDFT level.
 With this module it is possible to use the QChem TDDFT module for excited state direct dynamics calculations.
 Quantics will start QChem calculations whenever needed, prepares the input file from a template and will read the output of QChem.
 The QChem results are stored in the Quantics database and can be used in dynamics simulations.
 Due to the modular design of Quantics the TDDFT module of QChem can be used for all dynamics simulations, e.g. dd-vMCG or surface hopping simulations.

-..
-Background Information
-.. ______________________

-..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-..
-If the modifications are to an existing code base (which is typical) then this would be the place to name that
-.. application.
-List any relevant urls and explain how to get access to that code.
-There needs to be enough information
-.. here so that the person reading knows where to get the source code for the application, what version this information is
-.. relevant for, whether this requires any additional patches/plugins, etc.

-..
-Overall, this module is supposed to be self-contained, but linking to specific URLs with more detailed information is
-.. encouraged.
-In other words, the reader should not need to do a websearch to understand the context of this module, all
-.. the links they need should be already in this module.

 Building and Testing
 ____________________